death-of-rats/death-of-rats.github.io/posts/travis-nikola.md

 ## Travis CI

-What one needs to proceed?
-Travis account connected to GitHub.
+What one needs to have to proceed?
+Travis account connected to the GitHub account.
 Choose repository with your site and change some settings.
 I checked *Build only if .travis.yml is present*, *Build pushed branches* and *Build pushed pull requests*.

-As 'checkbox' says Travis will build only if *.travis.yml* is present.
+As the 'checkbox' says Travis will build only if *.travis.yml* is present.
 So add it to the repo!
 Travis should do 2 things: build static files and deploy them to master.
 The first part should look like:

 ```yml
 language: python